How to Get an Oklahoma Medical Marijuana Card?

 Please note: A medical marijuana card is issued to you by the state and not by Online Medical Card.
 The state fee is paid to the state and is separate from your doctor’s consultation fee.
 Online Medical Card collects your doctor’s consultation fee only.

 To save time, find answers to all your queries related to medical marijuana card registration here.

 Benefits of Choosing Online Medical Card in Oklahoma

 Get in touch with the best doctors in Oklahoma from the comfort and safety of your home via our HIPAA compliant telemedicine platform.

-Consult a licensed physician within a few minutes and get approved on the same day.
-Receive a PDF of your recommendation via email within 24 hours.
+Consult a licensed physician within a few minutes and get approved online.
+Receive a PDF of your recommendation via email after approval.

 Money Back Guarantee